 What is the structure of the curriculum for the IB Diploma Programme?

 The IBDP curriculum contains six subject groups together with a core made up of three separate parts.
 This is illustrated by a hexagon with the three parts of the core at its center:

 IBDP students study three subjects at ‘Higher Level’ (HL) and three at ‘Standard Level’ (SL).
 They study HL subjects for a greater number of hours (240 teaching hours) and in greater depth than SL subjects (150 teaching hours).

-In addition, the programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.
+In addition, the program has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.

-- The extended essay: Students need to undertake original research to produce an Extended Essay (EE) of maximum 4,000 words.
+- The extended essay: Students need to undertake original research to produce an Extended Essay (EE) of maximum of 4,000 words.
 The extended essay offers the opportunity to investigate a topic of special interest with independent research work and writing skills.